jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, the powers of Lord Blockbuster could not be undone.
 The Industrial Age way of life, with its Left/Right political pettiness, consumerism of useless products, and worst of all, its bullshit jobs, were forced on society with the blasts of the mighty Death Star; one rulebook to rule them all.

-And thus, the climate started to change, economic growth started to stall, wealth disparity started to grow, and the people were so unhappy that drugs, depression, and despair covered the land.
+And thus, the climate started to change, economic growth began to stall, wealth disparity started to grow, and the people were so unhappy that drugs, depression, and despair covered the land.

 It was in this moment.
 When all hope was lost, when the dreams of the Internet Age had faded, when the chance to evolve seemed gone, that something happened the antagonists did not intend.

 You picked up this book.

 In the hands of you, dear reader, is Techvolution.
-The philosophy you need to blow up the Death Star, and evolve new tools to solve society's many problems.
+The new philosophy you need to blow up the Death Star and evolve new tools to solve society's many problems.

-For the time has now come when ordinary people will shape the fortunes of all the in never-ending game of civilization.
+For the time has come when ordinary people will shape the fortunes of all, in the never-ending game of civilization.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/main-street3.jpg) _Lots of player gods have come before us.
 They did their job.
 Most recently, in the era of mass-production.
 Now it's our time to step up and evolve our civilization._